-RICHARD HIMELRICK is a 30-year trial lawyer.
+RICHARD HIMELRICK is a 40-year trial lawyer.
 His practice centers on business litigation with an emphasis on securities cases.
 He chairs Tiffany & Bosco’s Civil and Commercial Litigation Department.
-He is listed in The Best Lawyers in America, Southwest Super Lawyers, Litigation Counsel of America, and is a member of Scribes—The American Society of Legal Writers and the Arizona State Bar Class Actions and Derivative Suits Committee.
+He is listed in The Best Lawyers in America, Southwest Super Lawyers, and is a member of Scribes—The American Society of Legal Writers and the Arizona State Bar Class Actions and Derivative Suits Committee.

 He represents clients in business disputes in both state and federal court.
 His cases often involve investment fraud including the defense of administrative actions brought by securities regulators.